romangrubic/Snoop-Adverts-Flask/README.md

 ## Data Centric Development Project - Code Institute
 ---
 # Snoop
-Tired or signing up just to place your toaster or TV in order to get few bobs?
+Tired of signing up just to place your toaster or TV in order to get few bobs?
 Tired of unwanted spam mail in your e-mail about adverts that don't interest you?
 With **Snoop** you don't have to give your e-mail or phone number!
 No more long sign-up process and you have more time to snoop for a good deal on that car you like!

 #### A live demo is hosted [here](https://adverts-project.herokuapp.com/home)